kshyst/Docs/Python/Intresting.md

 ## Map Filters and Reduce

 > - map() applies a function to all the items in an input_list : map(function_to_apply, list_of_inputs)
-> - filter() constructs an iterator from elements of an iterable for which a function returns true.
+> - filter() creates a list of elements for which a function returns true.

 ### map()